 The Color Psychology

 Each graphic design element has its own importance to create a masterpiece artwork.
 However, color alone is responsible to either make or break your design.
-Even a well-structured design fails to hold the audience attention if the colors used in the design are not captivating enough to convey the message.
+Even a well-structured design fails to hold the audience’s attention.
+Thereby, use colors in the design that are captivating enough to convey the message.

-Color psychology is imperative to influence human psychology and thus it can easily stimulate human emotions and the way your audience feel about your brand.
+Additionally, color psychology is imperative to influence human psychology and thus it can easily stimulate human emotions and the way your audience feels about your brand.
 Each color has its own unique meaning and has the power to alter perceptions.
-Thus, graphic designers needs to have strong grip on how psychology of color influence their branding.
+Thus, graphic designers need to have a strong grip on how the psychology of color influences their branding.

 The Color Theory Wheel

-The color wheel was introduced by Sir Isaac Newton in the year of 1666.
-In this color wheel he combined all twelve basic colors along with further division into primary, secondary and tertiary colors.
-Besides, he also discussed about effectiveness of warm and cool colors along with different tints, shades and tones that can spice up your graphics.
+The color wheel was introduced by Sir Isaac Newton in the year 1666.
+In this color wheel, he combined all twelve basic colors along with further division into primary, secondary and tertiary colors.
+Besides, he also discussed effectiveness of warm and cool colors along with different tints, shades, and tones that can spice up your graphics.
 You have to use them tailored to your branding needs.
 Also, you can get insights into what colors possibly makes a good impression and how to use them within your graphics visuals.

 Meaning of Colors behind Logos

-Your choice of color determine how your audience perceive your brand.
+Your choice of color determines how your audience perceives your brand.
 Thus, top-tier brands are heedful when it comes to selecting colors for their brand visuals.
 The color of your logo has the power to affect and trigger the emotions of your audience.

 The message you want to convey as a brand is directly linked with the visuals you’re displaying.
-Right combination of colors can do wonders to strengthen your overall brand persona.
+The right combination of colors can do wonders to strengthen your overall brand persona.
 Each color is unique and has an untold story that intrigues people.

 Let us dive into some popular logo colors and the special meaning it holds.